microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0/Update-MgUserMailFolderChildFolder.md

   - `[ChildFolderCount <Int32?>]`: The number of immediate child mailFolders in the current mailFolder.
   - `[ChildFolders <IMicrosoftGraphMailFolder[]>]`: The collection of child folders in the mailFolder.
   - `[DisplayName <String>]`: The mailFolder's display name.
+  - `[IsHidden <Boolean?>]`: Indicates whether the mailFolder is hidden.
+This property can be set only when creating the folder.
+Find more information in Hidden mail folders.
   - `[MessageRules <IMicrosoftGraphMessageRule[]>]`: The collection of rules that apply to the user's Inbox folder.
     - `[Id <String>]`: Read-only.
     - `[Actions <IMicrosoftGraphMessageRuleActions>]`: messageRuleActions